Greenmamba29/genspark-ai-search-privacy/docs/AI_AGENT_ARCHITECTURE.md

-# AI Agent Architecture - GenSpark AI Search MVP
+# AI Agent Architecture - Grahmos AI Search MVP

 ## 🤖 Agent Ecosystem Overview

-This document details the complete AI agent architecture required to transform the GenSpark AI Search UI framework into a fully functional offline search system.
+This document details the complete AI agent architecture required to transform the Grahmos AI Search UI framework into a fully functional offline search system.
 Each agent has specific responsibilities and communicates through well-defined interfaces.

 ---